Oregon Public Records Law Requests

 The City of The Dalles (City) is committed to providing public records in response to requests made pursuant to the Oregon Public Records Law (PRL, ORS 192.311 et seq.).
 Many commonly requested documents are already available on the City’s website.

-For most other public records requests, you may submit a Public Records Request Form to the City Clerk and available here.
+For most other public records requests, you may contact Public Records Clerk , or submit a Public Records Request Form online here.

 What are public records?